 #8Ways to Support Refugees

-Stories like Sham’s surround us every day—of refugee families doing whatever they can to find their way to safety and build new lives.
-And stories like Sham’s have inspired thousands of us in communities around the world to lend a helping hand—welcoming newcomers, getting to know them, and helping them make our homes, their homes.
+Stories like Sham’s surround us every day — of refugee families doing whatever they can to find their way to safety and build new lives.
+And these stories have inspired thousands of us in communities around the world to lend a helping hand by welcoming newcomers, getting to know them, and helping to make our homes their homes.
 We hope Sham’s story will inspire you, too.
 Here are #8Ways you can help:

-When a family arrives in a new place they often lack basic necessities—and in some cases, the means or knowhow to get them.
-Your gift can ease a family’s transition and help them feel at home by providing a “welcome basket,” with goods from food and household essentials to bedding and furnishings.
-This directs to World Relief Seattle’s initiative.
+When a family arrives in a new place, they often lack basic necessities—and in some cases, the means or know how to get them.
+Your gift can ease a family’s transition and help them feel at home by providing a “welcome basket” with goods like food and household essentials, bedding, and furnishings.
+This link directs to World Relief Seattle’s initiative.
 If you’re inspired, you can start a similar initiative in your community.

 Many young refugees face challenges accessing higher education in their new homes—a challenge many schools are meeting through dedicated scholarships.
-Start a campaign for a displaced student scholarship on your campus or at your alma mater with Books not Bombs.
+Sign a petition or start a campaign for a displaced student scholarship on your campus or at your alma mater with Books not Bombs.